0xAX/linux-insides/Initialization/linux-initialization-1.md

 #define PMD_SHIFT       21
 ```

-As we can easily calculate, `PMD_PAGE_SIZE` is 2 megabytes.
-Here we use standard formula for checking alignment and if `text` address is not aligned for 2 megabytes, we jump to `bad_address` label.
+As we can easily calculate, `PMD_PAGE_SIZE` is `2` megabytes.
+Here we use standard formula for checking alignment and if `text` address is not aligned for `2` megabytes, we jump to `bad_address` label.

-After this we check address that it is not too large:
+After this we check address that it is not too large by the checking of highest `18` bits:

 ```assembly
 	leaq	_text(%rip), %rax